wanze/AppTranslator/report/outline.md

 # Introduction
-Basic introduction to this thesis and the idea.
+Basic introduction to the problem of machine translation, advent of the mobile apps, untapped translation resources, and the current idea of utilizing them for targeted translations for mobile apps (the story).

-# PART I: PROBLEM
+# PROBLEM:

 ## Automatic translation of android apps
 Describe the problem in detail